Connect to ftp

 - Result: The application establishes a secure FTPS connection to

-Example 3: Connecting to an SFTP server using a Private Key for automated data sync
+Example 3: Automated Data Sync with an Internal Server using a Private Key

-You have an automated process that syncs customer data with an external system via SFTP, using a highly secure private key for authentication.
+You have an automated process that synchronizes data with an internal server using SFTP and a private key for enhanced security.

 - Inputs: